 Discipleship to empower people to live in freedom and purpose.

 Evangelism to equip believers to share the Gospel of Jesus.

 Prophetic to edify, encourage, and comfort the Body of Christ.

-Jewish-Christian Relations to develop friendships with the Jewish community.
+Jewish-Christian Relations to develop relationships with the Jewish community.

-Because our Savior gave us the task to: “Go and make disciples” (Matt.
-28:19-20), we love making disciples that in turn make disciples.
+Because our Savior gave us the task to “Go and make disciples” (Matt.
+28:19-20), we make disciples that in turn make disciples.